albugowy15/bughowi.com/src/content/about/about.md

 ## Experience

+### Software Engineer at Bitkreasi

+- **Type** : Internship
+- **Start - End** : January 2024 - April 2024
+- **Duration** : 4 months
+- **Tasks** :
+  - Spearheaded the development of a robust village administration management website.
+  - Implemented monorepo strategy with Nx to facilitate seamless collaboration across repositories.
+  - Demonstrated expertise in building backend infrastructure with Express and designing an intuitive frontend interface with Next.js.

 ### Software Developer at Department of Communication and Information (Dinkominfo) Surabaya

 - **Type** : Internship
 - **Start - End** : August 2023 - December 2023
 - **Duration** : 5 months
 - **Tasks** :
-  - Led the development of an API Gateway, facilitating seamless integration of multiple APIs across Surabaya.
+  - Led the development of an API Gateway, enabling seamless integration of multiple APIs throughout Surabaya.
-  - Utilized Laravel to craft a user-friendly dashboard, simplifying the management of connected APIs within the Gateway for enhanced efficiency.
+  - Utilized Laravel to craft a user-friendly dashboard for easy management of the API Gateway.
-  - Implemented logging and monitoring functionalities to track incoming requests to the API Gateway, ensuring thorough oversight and security an API Gateway to seamlessly connect all existing APIs in Surabaya.
+  - Implemented logging and monitoring functionalities to track incoming requests to the API Gateway.

 ### Frontend Engineer at Torche Education

 - **Type** : Internship
 - **Start - End** : October 2022 - February 20223
 - **Duration** : 4 months
 - **Tasks** :
   - Developed a new company landing page with Typescript, Next.js, and Tailwind CSS, enhancing the user experience and visual appeal.
   - Migrated the existing technology stack to the MERN stack (MongoDB, Express, React, Node.js), improving scalability and performance across the platform.

 ### Fullstack Developer at Harisenin.com